 Mole crickets are subterranean insects, meaning that they spend most of their lives in the soil.
-This makes them a little more difficult to manage than some other turfgrass insects because their activity is hidden from us and serious damage to the turfgrass is often the first sign of an infestation.
-Equally important is the fact that the thatch and soil act somewhat as a means of protection for the mole cricket from any control we might apply.
+This makes them a little more difficult to manage than some other turfgrass insects because their activity is hidden and serious damage to the turfgrass is often the first sign of an infestation.
+Equally important is that the thatch and soil act somewhat as a means of protection for the mole cricket from any pest control product we might apply.

 Mole crickets damage turfgrass in several ways.
-Nymphs and adults feed on grass roots and blades at night after rain or irrigation, during warm weather.
-Their tunneling near the soil surface dislodges plants or causes them to dry out.
-Small mounds of soil are also pushed up by late summer.
+Nymphs and adults feed on grass roots and blades at night after rain or irrigation during warm weather.
+Their tunneling near the soil surface dislodges plants or causes them to dry out, and by late summer, small mounds of soil form.
 More than 20 feet of tunneling per night can occur.
 Tunneling and root-feeding reduce turfgrass density and create patches of bare soil.

 There are four important steps to mole cricket control: